Comicpalooza

 Comicpalooza is a large annual, multi-genre, comic book, science fiction, anime, gaming, and pop culture convention in the Southern United States and is held in Houston, Texas.
 The event is organized by John Simons, the originator of the event along with Startling Events, LLC.
 The event hosts the annual Comicpalooza Fandom Awards.
-It is the fourth largest Houston-based organized event behind Houston Rodeo, Houston Pride, and Astroworld Festival.
+It is the third largest Houston-based organized event behind Houston Rodeo and Houston Pride.

 History

 2008

 The first Comicpalooza was held July 19, 2008.
 The event took place in the lobby of the Alamo Drafthouse Cinema located in Houston, and corresponded with the release of the film The Dark Knight.
 The event included a handful of tables with local comic book artists.

 2009

 In 2009, Comicpalooza expanded to a two-day event which took place at West Oaks Mall.
 Question and answer sessions and a charity live art auction were added to the event.
 Guests included: David Mack, Terry Moore, Steve Scott, Tom Hodges, Mat Johnson, Andy Kuhn, and Dirk Strangely.